-- a change in the accounting estimate resulting from new information or new developments does not represent a correction of an error; - the effects of a change in an input or in a valuation technique used to develop an accounting estimate represent a change in accounting estimates, if they do not derive from the correction of errors from
+- a change in the accounting estimate resulting from new information or new developments does not represent a correction of an error; - the effects of a change in an input or in a valuation technique used to develop an accounting estimate represent a change in accounting estimates, if they do not derive from the correction of errors from previous years.

 The amendments are applicable from 1 January 2023, and may be applied early.
+Also in relation to this amendment, no impact is expected for the Group.

-Amendments to IAS 12 "Deferred Taxes related to Assets and Liabilities arising from a single transaction"
+Regulation no. 1392 of 11 August 2022 - Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities arising from a Single Transaction"